fffonion/lua-resty-openssl/README.md

 Generate parameters for EC or DH key and output as PEM-encoded text.

-For EC private key:
+For EC key:

  Parameter | Description
 -----------|-------------
 type | `"EC"`
 curve | EC curves.
 If omitted, default to `"prime192v1"`.
 To see list of supported EC curves, use `openssl ecparam -list_curves`.

-To see list of supported EC curves, use `openssl ecparam -list_curves`.

-For DH private key:
+For DH key:

  Parameter | Description
 -----------|-------------